-Figure 9 and Figure 10 display the sensitivity statistics (Saltelli, Tarantola, Campolongo, & Ratto, 2004) computed in the SA experiment.
-The first-order sensitivity in Figure 9 indicates the dependence of the various outputs (rows in the figure) upon the sensitivity inputs (columns), where higher sensitivity indicates that the varying the input value, with other inputs held fixed, results in greater variation in the output variable.
-In contrast, the total sensitivity in Figure 10 ranks the influence of the variable in all of its combinations with other variables.
+Figure 11.
+First-order variance-based sensitivity-analysis results for the SA experiment; higher values indicate more direct influence of the input variable upon the output variable.
+Results are summarized by the thematic categories for input and output variables defined in Table 4 and Table 5 of the Appendix. and Figure 12.
+Total variance-based sensitivity-analysis results for the SA experiment; higher values indicate more total influence of the input variable upon the output variable.
+Results are summarized by the thematic categories for input and output variables defined in Table 4 and Table 5 of the Appendix. display the sensitivity statistics (Saltelli, Tarantola, Campolongo, & Ratto, 2004) computed in the SA experiment.
+The first-order sensitivity in Figure 11.
+First-order variance-based sensitivity-analysis results for the SA experiment; higher values indicate more direct influence of the input variable upon the output variable.
+Results are summarized by the thematic categories for input and output variables defined in Table 4 and Table 5 of the Appendix. indicates the dependence of the various outputs (rows in the figure) upon the sensitivity inputs (columns), where higher sensitivity indicates that the varying the input value, with other inputs held fixed, results in greater variation in the output variable.
+In contrast, the total sensitivity in Figure 12.
+Total variance-based sensitivity-analysis results for the SA experiment; higher values indicate more total influence of the input variable upon the output variable.
+Results are summarized by the thematic categories for input and output variables defined in Table 4 and Table 5 of the Appendix. ranks the influence of the variable in all of its combinations with other variables.
 Comparing the two figures indicates that the variables are rarely influential in isolation, but generally influential in combination with other variables.
 (This is a somewhat unusual situation compared to the typical results for variance-based sensitivity analysis of system-dynamics models, where it is often the case that a handful of variables show first-order influence and a modestly larger set show influence on total effects.)
 Overall, the following variables have the highest significant sensitivity indices:

-aversion to NPV deviation

-bioproduct long term price

 bioproduct performance advantage

-pilot capacity

-piloting failure distribution max

-target demo hours
+target pilot hours

+government production incentive

+random stream

+base external investor ask rate

+market growth rate

-Figure 9.
+Figure 11.
 First-order variance-based sensitivity-analysis results for the SA experiment; higher values indicate more direct influence of the input variable upon the output variable.
-Only results that are at least four standard deviations above zero are shown.
+Results are summarized by the thematic categories for input and output variables defined in Table 4 and Table 5 of the Appendix.